websemantics/semavue/README.md

 ```

 ## Credits
-This project is built with [Vue-Strap](https://github.com/yuche/vue-strap).
+This project is inspired heavily / built on top of [vuestrap](https://github.com/kzima/vuestrap).